sharadregoti/tyk-docs/tyk-docs/content/shared/create-security-policy-include.md

 *   `access_rights`: A list of objects representing which APIs that you have configured to grant access to.
 *   `rate` and `per`: The number of requests to allow per period.
+*   `smoothing`: The Rate Limit Smooting configuration for Redis Rate Limiter.
 *   `quota_max`: The maximum number of allowed requests over a quota period.
 *   `quota_renewal_rate`: how often the quota resets, in seconds.
 In this case we have set it to renew every hour.
 *   `state`: New from **v3.0**, this can be used instead of `active` and `is_inactive`.
 You can use the following values: